 This was where the band met each other and where they used to hang around, unfortunately it is under refurbishment and it is not possible to see how it looked back then.

 Queen played a couple of times here in 1977.
 The exhibition center was demolished and they are planning on building something else (probably apartments).
 Nothing to see at the moment.

 6. Hammersmith Odeon

 (45 Queen Caroline St, Hammersmith, London W6 9QH)

 Queen played a few times here between December 1973 and December 1979.
-I'm holding the 1975 concert's BluRay!
+In the photo, I'm holding the 1975 concert's BluRay!